gitmachtl/scripts/cardano/mainnet/README.md

    ```
 1. Run ```./05a_genStakepoolCert.sh mypool``` again with the saved json file, this will generate the **mypool.pool.cert** file
 1. Delegate to your own pool as owner -> **pledge** ```./05b_genDelegationCert.sh mypool owner``` this will generate the **owner.deleg.cert**
-1. :bulb: **Upload** the generated ```mypool.metadata.json``` file **onto your webserver** so that it is reachable via the URL you specified in the poolMetaUrl entry!
+1. 💡 **Upload** the generated ```mypool.metadata.json``` file **onto your webserver** so that it is reachable via the URL you specified in the poolMetaUrl entry!
 Otherwise the next step will abort with an error.
 1. Register your stakepool on the blockchain ```./05c_regStakepoolCert.sh mypool smallwallet1```
 1. Wait a minute so the transaction and stakepool registration is completed
 1. Check that the pool is successfully registered by running<br>```./05e_checkPoolOnChain.sh mypool```
 1. You can also verify that your delegation to your pool is ok by running<br>```./03c_checkStakingAddrOnChain.sh owner``` if you don't see it instantly, wait a little and retry the same command

-:warning: Make sure you transfer enough ADA to your new **owner.payment.addr** so you respect the registered Pledge amount, otherwise you will not get any rewards for you or your delegators!
+⚠️ Make sure you transfer enough ADA to your new **owner.payment.addr** so you respect the registered Pledge amount, otherwise you will not get any rewards for you or your delegators!

-:warning: Don't forget to register your Rewards-Account on the Chain via script 03b if its different from an Owner-Account!
+⚠️ Don't forget to register your Rewards-Account on the Chain via script 03b if its different from an Owner-Account!

 Done. :smiley:
 </details>